 My clients are mostly translation agencies.
 It’s very rare that I have direct clients, and usually it’s only for translating certified documents.

 What does the translation process look like for you?

 First of all, I consult my agenda to verify my schedule.
 Some days I have a lot of small translations that I need to deliver the same day or the next morning, or big translations that I must translate in part that day as well (spread over multiple days from the beginning of the project).
 I translate depending on the priority of the project to deliver.
 If I have a big translation in hand, always keep a part of that translation for the end.
 While I translate, I always have multiple webpages open, like a dictionary from the source language to Portuguese, Linguee to draw inspiration from synonyms and a Google page also for synonyms.
 I always try to find the best word when the Portuguese translation doesn’t come to me right away.

 As a Portuguese translator, do the cultural differences between France and Portugal make it more difficult to translate?

 Nowadays, we can find everything on Google: words, expressions.
 I don’t think that it’s a barrier.

-What difficulties do you face in your job, but also, what do you appreciate the most?
+What difficulties do you face in your job as a Portuguese translator, but also, what do you appreciate the most?